dweathers/dweathers.github.io/174/fa20-syllabus-d.md

 Access to our community workspace is a privilege.
 Students who harass their classmates may lose that privilege, and if an offense is particularly egregious there will not be a warning.

 I won't be an accomplice to bad public health practices.
-If I can tell you are accessing the Zoom meeting from a public space and you are not wearing a mask, you will be made to leave the meeting.
+If I can tell you are accessing a meeting from a public space and you are not wearing a mask, you will be made to leave the meeting.

 **Academic integrity:** Coastal Carolina University is an academic community that expects the highest standards of honesty, integrity and personal responsibility.
 Members of this community are accountable for their actions and are committed to creating an atmosphere of mutual respect and trust.
 For more, see [https://www.coastal.edu/aic](https://www.coastal.edu/aic).